Camarades - Winter Vivaldi

 Johannes Eberhart

-Johannes Eberhart, is a first year Music Education Major at UCLA currently studying violin under Movses Pogossian and Varty Manouelian.
+Johannes Eberhart, is a music education major at UCLA currently studying violin under Movses Pogossian and Varty Manouelian.
 Johannes comes from Rancho Palos Verdes and began studying violin in the 4th grade through his elementary school’s music program.
 Since then, he has been assistant principal second violin in the Interlochen World Youth Symphony Orchestra under the batons of Christian Măcelaru and Roderick Cox, has participated in the SCSBOA Honor Orchestra, and has studied chamber music in the Colburn Community School of the Performing Arts under the coaching of violist Katherine Vincent.

 In addition to the violin, he has a passion for conducting, currently studying with Dean Anderson and receiving guidance from Professor Neal Stulberg.
 Johannes has conducted the Palos Verdes High School Chamber Orchestra in several concerts, was music director for shows such as “Something Rotten” and “Peter and the Starcatcher”, and has conducted the Northern Illinois University Philharmonic Orchestra in a recent orchestral conducting symposium.